lingtalfi/TheBar/discussions/inject-svelte-in-existing-app.md

-So first let's create the **main.js** file, which will be used in the process:
+So first let's create the **main.js** file, which will be used in the process by our building tool (rollup):

 **file: /myapp/public/my-component/src/main.js**